apurvkdoshaheen/ParspecAAK/README.md

 # ParspecAAK
-Vulnerable and WAF-protected login forms in PHP
+Login forms in PHP vulnerable to SQL Injection